I still remember the first time I heard about the idea of buying vacant land. My reaction was the same as most people's.

-A house isn’t going to automatically make money simply because it’s a house.
-It’s going to make money if YOU, as the investor, take the right actions to make it a cash-flowing asset.
+A house isn't going to make money simply because it's a house.
+It will make money if YOU, as the investor, take the right actions to make it a cash-flowing asset.

 How can land make money?
 There are plenty of options to choose from.

 If you’re a member of the Land Investing Masterclass, you already know this is an incredible way to make a lot of money from land.
-It’s a key strategy that most land investors use when they quit their jobs and start living off their land flipping business full-time.
+It’s a key strategy most land investors use when they quit their jobs and start living off their land-flipping business full-time.

-However you choose to do it, there are a lot of ingenious ways to make great cash flow with vacant land.
-It’s frankly a lot easier than making money from most other types of real estate.
+However you choose to do it, there are many ingenious ways to make great cash flow with vacant land.
+It's much easier than making money from most other types of real estate.

 3. You Can Only Buy Land Near Where You Live

 This is one of the biggest limiting beliefs people have about land.
-Heck, I even fell prey to this for a few years when I got started in this business.
+I even fell prey to this for a few years when I started this business.

-From a due diligence standpoint, I will say, there is some value in being able to visit a vacant lot yourself before you buy it.
+From a due diligence standpoint, I will say there is some value in visiting a vacant lot yourself before you buy it.
 You can see what it looks like on-site, what the surroundings are, and if there are any sights, sounds, or smells you find unappealing.
-Every time I’ve visited a property in-person, I’ve always found it more informative than merely looking at Google Earth, Google Street View pictures, and satellite maps.
+Every time I’ve visited a property in person, I’ve found it more informative than merely looking at Google Earth, Google Street View pictures, and satellite maps.

 These days, there are a lot of ways to see, evaluate, and understand a vacant lot before you buy it (and this is actually a lot easier to do with land than with houses or buildings).

-The important thing to realize is, it doesn’t need to be YOU who should physically inspect, measure, survey, and evaluate it.
-You can find this help from a ton of services and places online without spending a fortune.
-And if you’re buying an expensive, high-end piece of land, the kicker is, even if you do visit the property in person, you’ll STILL need to hire this extra help in most cases.
+The important thing to realize is that it doesn’t need to be YOU who should physically inspect, measure, survey, and evaluate it.
+You can find this help from many services and places online without spending a fortune.
+And if you’re buying an expensive, high-end piece of land, the kicker is, even if you visit the property in person, you’ll STILL need to hire this extra help in most cases.
 Unless you happen to be a professional inspector or surveyor yourself.

 4. You Can Do Whatever You Want With Your Land